 Add a Moving Average to a Chart (Report Builder and SSRS)

 A moving average is an average of the data in your series, calculated over a defined period of time.
-The moving average can be shown on the chart to identify significant trends.
+In Reporting Services paginated reports, the moving average can be shown on the chart to identify significant trends.

 The Moving Average formula is the most popular price indicator used in technical analyses.
 Many other formulas, including mean, median and standard deviation, can also be derived from a series on the chart.
 When specifying a moving average, each formula may have one or more parameters that must be specified.